matjesg/deepflash2/README.md

 # DeepFLaSH2
-> Official repository of DeepFLasH - a deep learning pipeline for segmentation of fluorescent labels in microscopy images..
+> Official repository of DeepFLasH - a deep learning pipeline for segmentation of fluorescent labels in microscopy images.

 This file will become your README and also the index of your documentation.